 Your goals can also vary from what you do.
 For example, have a vision board with ideas about what you are going to do when you earn the money you expect to earn.
 Buy a new car, the new guitar you always loved, or a new laptop that will inspire you to finish your day strong day-in and day-out.

 Develop a Healthy Routine

 While working remotely, you might be tempted to do things spontaneously and randomly.
 If you do this all the time, the tendency is you will be disorganized and exhausted.
 A better idea is to approach your work as a habit.
 If you are working on schedules, create a routine that will help you be prepared before going to work.
-For the most part, it could be to wake up early, exercise, shower, get dressed up for work, eat a good breakfast, and check all your needs for the day.
+For the most part, it could be to wake up early, exercise with a calisthenics workout, exercise, shower, get dressed up for work, eat a good breakfast, and check all your needs for the day.
 If you are a freelancer with a flexible schedule, determine when your best work is done and then schedule your work regularly.